-What are the pins?
 Pins are the digital, orderly mess of a busy desk: scribbled notes, recipes, newspaper clippings.
-You can create pins and add them to boards, and you can like and comment on other people’s pins and boards.
-Pinterest is truly a unique social media platform, and it has evolved over the years into much more than an infinite collection of beautiful images.
+You can create and add pins to boards, and you can like and comment on other people’s pins and boards.
+Pinterest is truly a unique social media channel, and it has evolved over the years into much more than an infinite collection of beautiful images.

-Pinterest is now a social network, with over 450 million monthly active users and over 12 million unique worldwide.
-Though it’s not quite as big as the other social media giants, it still has a strong audience base, and companies should not miss the opportunity to leverage their brand on this platform. ince the Pandemic hit in 2020, Pinterest’s user base has expanded 13% QoQ.
+Pinterest is now a social network with over 450 million monthly active users and over 12 million unique worldwide.
+Though it’s not quite as big as the other social media giants, it still has a strong target audience base, and companies should not miss the opportunity to leverage their brand on this platform for inspiration.
+Since the Pandemic hit in 2020, Pinterest’s user base has expanded by 13% QoQ.
 Since then, the platform’s ad UI has already increasingly improved as well.

 Pinterest Evolution: Discovery to Shopping